The FY 2008 budget covers federal government revenue and spending for Oct. 1, 2007 through Sept. 30, 2008. The budget was submitted Feb. 5, 2007.

 The rest was non-security spending.
 The largest departments were Health and Human Services ($72.2 billion) and Education ($57.2 billion).

 Mandatory spending, at $1.84 trillion in FY 2008, was over half of the U.S. Federal Budget.
 The largest mandatory spending programs were Social Security and Medicare, as follows:

 - Medicaid - $201 billion

-- All other mandatory programs were $411 billion.
-These included Food Stamps, Unemployment Compensation, Child Nutrition, Child Tax Credits, Supplemental Security for the Disabled, Student Loans, and Retirement/Disability programs.
-(Source: OMB Budget FY 2010, Summary Tables, Table S-4.
-OMB FY 2008 Budget, Summary Tables Table S-5 Mandatory Proposals for details).
+Other mandatory programs include Food Stamps, Unemployment Compensation, Child Nutrition, Child Tax Credits, Supplemental Security for the Disabled, Student Loans, and Retirement/Disability programs.

 How Would the FY 2008 Mandatory Budget Impact the Economy?

-Short-term Impacts - Through 2012, the impact of the Budget’s savings proposals is negligible, since it only cuts spending by 3 percent.
-Although a lot of press and debate will be devoted to these plans, and a lot of lives will be affected by the outcome, the proposals will not affect the economy one way or the other in the short-term.
+Through 2012, the impact of the Budget’s savings proposals was negligible, since it only proposed to cut mandatory spending by 1%.
+Although a lot of press and debate was devoted to these plans, and a lot of lives were affected by the outcome, the proposals did not affect the economy one way or the other in the short-term.